NUbots/NUpbr/README.md

 -   Run `pbr.py` using Blender's Python API: `blender --python pbr.py`
 -   To run the script without the Blender UI, use: `blender -b --python pbr.py`

 This will create a scene, rendering a ball, goals and a field depending on the HDR metadata.
+The output files will be placed in `output/run_#` where `#` is the run number.

 The ball UV map, grass texture, and HRDI environment image are randomly selected from the directories configured in [`scene_config.py`](./pbr/config/scene_config.py).